A guide for senders and receivers

 Epilepsy is an example.
 It cannot be diagnosed absolutely, therefore a veterinarian may say the dog has “possible” epilepsy based on the history, clinical signs, reaction to meds and negative results on various tests, other than MRI.
 If an MRI is given to the dog and it, too, is negative then the diagnosis becomes “presumptive epilepsy.”
 It will never be simply “epilepsy” until and unless the gene responsible is discovered and the dog is positive on a test for that.
 Qualifiers are there and will continue to be for many diseases, but if the sick dog were mine I certainly wouldn’t go ahead and breed it because it is “only” a presumptive or possible case.

 Tara stands firm

 It isn’t easy being the messenger, as Tara discovered.
-You hope people will be like Sarah and accept bad news with grace, but that isn’t always going to happen.
-So what should you do if you find yourself in Tara’s shoes?
+You hope people will be like Sara and accept bad news with grace, but that isn’t always going to happen.
+So what should you do if you find yourself facing a Kara?